A sketch of pragmatics II. Triggers

-We will now turn to what has traditionally been called ‘scalar implicatures’, inferences from words that can be arranged in scales from weak to strong, such as ⟨some, many, all⟩, ⟨or, and⟩, and the definite number terms ⟨one, two, three, …⟩.
+What has traditionally been called ‘scalar implicatures’ are inferences triggered by words that can be arranged in scales from weak to strong, such as ⟨some, many, all⟩, ⟨or, and⟩, and the definite number terms ⟨one, two, three, …⟩.
 They have been variously argued to actually be implicatures or cases of enrichment and thus explicatures.
 For our purposes, this makes no real difference.

 The witch turned many Narnians into statues.
 While this is logically compatible with The witch turned all Narnians into statues. it is usually inferred that → The witch didn’t turn all Narnians into statues.
-This inference arises because, had the witch actually turned all Narnians into statues, (2) would have been the more relevant utterance, as the addressee could have drawn additional conclusions from the complete absence of unharmed Narnians.
+This inference arises because, had the witch actually turned all Narnians into statues, saying (2) would have been more relevant, as the addressee could have drawn additional conclusions from the complete absence of unharmed Narnians.
 Therefore, (1) wouldn’t meet condition (b) of the relevance principle.
-Regarding scalar inferences in general, we take a weaker statement and conclude that the next stronger claim on the scale is not met.
+In general, scalar inference means that on encountering a weaker statement we conclude that the next stronger claim on the scale is not met.

 Propositions (1) and (3) taken together give the final interpretation: ⇒ The witch turned many but not all Narnians into statues.

-Depending on the circumstances, the inference might also be → I don’t know whether the witch turned all Narnians into statues.
+Depending on context, the inference might also be → I don’t know whether the witch turned all Narnians into statues.

 Here are some more examples: The witch turned some Narnians into statues. → The witch didn’t turn many Narnians into statues. ⇒ The witch turned some but not many Narnians into statues.
 We’ll be needing a Snark or a Boojum. → We won’t be needing both a Snark and a Boojum. ⇒ We’ll be needing either a Snark or a Boojum.
 If I find the password I’ll be able to read Jacopo’s texts. → If I don’t find the password I won’t be able to read Jacopo’s texts. ⇒ If and only if I find the password I’ll be able to read Jacopo’s texts.

-Scalar inferences are of course defeasible: Did the witch turn many Narnians into statues? — Yes, even all of them.
+Being pragmatic inferences, scalar inferences are defeasible: Did the witch turn many Narnians into statues? — Yes, even all of them.
 We’ll be needing a Snark or a Boojum, and if possible both.